Waist of maps measured via Urysohn width: Waist of maps with fibers of bounded complexity

 \begin{proof} Replacing $f$ with its associated connected map, we can assume that $f$ is connected.
 Even if $f$ is not a fiber bundle, still locally this is almost the case by Lemma~\ref{lem:plbundle}.
-For each simplex $\triangle \subset Y$ in a fine triangulation of $Y$ (of any dimension), the map $f$ can be ``almost'' trivialized over $\triangle$ via a PL map
+For each simplex $\triangle \subset Y$ (of any dimension) in a fine triangulation of $Y$, the map $f$ can be ``almost'' trivialized over $\triangle$ via a PL map